Bharti Airtel: Broadband

-Airtel provides broadband internet access through DSL, internet leased lines and MPLS (multiprotocol label switching) solutions, as well as IPTV and fixed line telephone services.
+Airtel provides broadband internet access through fiber, DSL, internet leased lines and MPLS (Multi Protocol Label Switching) solutions, as well as IPTV and fixed line telephone services.
 Until 18 September 2004, Bharti provided fixed line telephony and broadband services under the Touchtel brand.
 Bharti now provides all telecom services including fixed line services under the common brand Airtel.
 As of June 2019, Airtel provides Telemedia services; in 99 cities.
 As on 30 June 2019, Airtel had 2.342 million broadband subscribers.

 Airtel Broadband provides broadband and IPTV services.
 Airtel provides both capped as well as unlimited download plans.
 However, Airtel's unlimited plans are subject to free usage policy (FUP), which reduces speed after the customer crosses a certain data usage limit.
-In most of the plans, Airtel provides only 64KByte/second beyond FUP which is equal to other competitors' tariffs.
-The maximum speed available for home users under the new V-Fiber program is up to 300Mbit/s and with DSL is 16Mbit/s.
+In most of the plans, Airtel provides only 64 KB/s beyond FUP which is equal to other competitors' tariffs.
+The maximum speed available for home users under the new V-Fiber program is up to 300 Mbit/s and with DSL is 16 Mbit/s.

-In May 2012, Airtel Broadband and some other Indian ISPs temporarily blocked file sharing websites such as vimeo.com, megavideo.com, and thepiratebay.se, without giving any legal information to customers.
+In May 2012, Airtel Broadband and some other Indian ISPs temporarily blocked file sharing websites such as Vimeo, Megavideo, and The Pirate Bay, without giving any legal information to customers.

 In June 2011, The Economic Times reported that the Telemedia business was merged with Mobile and DTH businesses.

 Digital television

-The digital television business provides Direct-to-Home (DTH) TV services across India under the brand name Airtel digital TV.
+The Digital Television business provides Direct-to-Home (DTH) TV services across India under the brand name Airtel digital TV.
 It started services on 9 October 2008 and had about 16.027 million customers at the end of June 2019.